raspberrypilearning/dress-for-the-weather/worksheet.md

 	pprint(weather['list'])
 	```

-1. That's still pretty big, so have a look at the *zeroth* item in the list:
+1. That's still pretty big, so have a look at the zero-th item in the list:

 	```python
 	pprint(weather['list'][0])